James Patrick Crisp

 james crisp sculptor- a wilder feel in geometric interference patterns.
 Detail shot, again unmodified, taken of a carved lacewood piece from 2023.

-The precision, form and detail I achieve has often led people to ask if it is done with computer guided machine carving- it is not, and for my works there is no computer aided design either.
+The precision, form and detail I achieve has often led people to ask if my work is done with computer guided machine carving- it is not, and for my works there is no computer aided design either.
 In my ‘geometric interference’ style, handheld electrically driven tools are guided by geometry (like drawing with a ruler or compasses), but traditional handwork techniques are critical.

 Rotary carving blade with tungsten carbide cutting tips, old japanese chisel with ebony handle, old english no4 gouge with boxwood carver handle, on dyed english walnut ‘geometric interference’ style carving.

-I work from North Norfolk in eastern England, a few miles from the sea and the Norfolk Coast National Landscape and Scolt Head, in converted buildings on a former military airbase that’s five minutes from my home just outside a medieval english village.
-The old airbase site has some brutalist architectural jems, plus real biodiversity, in the areas that are decades untouched by ‘management’.
+I work from North Norfolk in eastern England, a few miles from the sea and the Norfolk Coast National Landscape and Scolt Head, in converted buildings on a former military airbase that’s five minutes from my home just outside a medieval English village.
+The old airbase site has some brutalist architectural jems, plus real biodiversity, in the areas that are decades untouched by management.
 My timber comes from English forests and fields, some right on my doorstep.

 James Crisp 2026